Army Men: Operation Green: Reception

 Army Men: Operation Green received "mixed or average" reviews, according to video game review aggregator Metacritic.
 Although most critics felt that the game was an improvement over others in the Army Men series, criticism focused on its lackluster mission design, sluggish controls, and password save system.
 IGNs Craig Harris called the game "relatively fun" despite the series's overall mediocre reputation, a sentiment shared by other reviewers.
 CVG, however, felt that the game was let down by its sluggish controls and slow-moving pace.

 Reviewers were divided over the game's difficulty.
-GameZones Patricia Wiley was unable to get past the second level of the game, feeling that Army Men: Operation Green was "too challenging", while IGN's Craig Harris called the game a "few hour romp" that could be completed too quickly and felt that the second half was too easy.
+GameZones Patricia Wiley was unable to get past the second level of the game, feeling that Army Men: Operation Green was "too challenging", while IGNs Craig Harris called the game a "few hour romp" that could be completed too quickly and felt that the second half was too easy.
 Harris noted that the levels needed "better designs" and that they were uneven in pacing.

 The password save system was dismissed and criticized by reviewers.
-GameZone's Patricia Wiley called the password save system "an unfortunate feature".
-IGN's Craig Harris felt that the password system exacerbated some of the larger levels' issues; the system does not work in the middle of levels.
+GameZones Patricia Wiley called the password save system "an unfortunate feature".
+IGNs Craig Harris felt that the password system exacerbated some of the larger levels' issues; the system does not work in the middle of levels.